7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 6. **Data Transfer**: 15 GB of bandwidth out aggregated across all AWS services for 12 months.
 CloudFront, AWS's CDN, offers 1 TB of data transfer out per month as part of its 12-month free tier.

+{{< admonition >}}
-- **Trigger for Paid Usage**: For 12-month free tier services, charges apply after 12 months or if usage exceeds the monthly limits within that period.
+**Trigger for Paid Usage**: For 12-month free tier services, charges apply after 12 months or if usage exceeds the monthly limits within that period.
 For "Always Free" services like Lambda and DynamoDB, exceeding the specified monthly limits will incur costs based on pay-as-you-go rates.
 Exceeding the aggregated 15GB outbound data transfer limit is a common trigger for costs.
+{{< /admonition >}}

 ### Google Cloud (GCP)